Cydonianknights/Seoul-Public-Bike-Project/README.md

 https://drive.google.com/drive/folders/1hEv6aZZgyWbMr46LHoLF7emhefWwlhf9?usp=share_link

-- The Goal of the project: To estimate the repairment frequency and timing of public bike
+The Goal of the project: To estimate the repairment frequency and timing of public bike
-- The expected benefit from this project: By estimating the reapir, the government may decide the period for examination and prevent the future damages to bike.
+The Expected Benefit: By estimating the reapir, the government may decide the period for examination and prevent the future damages to bike.
-- The Methodology: Linear regression and Logistic refression
+The Methodology: Linear regression and Logistic refression